-PMP® Exam Lessons Learned and PMP Exam Tips from Those Who Have Been There
+PMP® Exam Lessons Learned & Tips from Those Who've Been There

 By Amar Roy, PMP and Cornelius Fichtner, PMP

 Are you considering studying for and obtaining your Project Management Professional (PMP)® Certification?
 Are you wondering what study tools and methods others have used successfully?
 Are you interested in reading about the exam experiences of those who have recently passed the PMP® Exam?
 Then there is a forum you should check out on The PM PrepCast website.
 All of the posts are PMP exam lessons learned and PMP exam tips from those who have recently become Project Management Professionals and who probably started with the same questions and concerns that you have.

 Let’s take a look at one example from this forum.
 It was written by Amar Roy, PMP shortly after he obtained his PMP® Certification and contains the following insights into how the exam went for him.

 - 1. PMP Exam Lessons learned and PMP Exam tips related to registering for the exam